-In addition, it is also the best way to ensure a perfect fit.
-After all, your local jeweler has the experience to account for variables like the design and width of the ring.
-As a matter of fact, the width of the ring shank can affect how the ring fits on your finger.
+Your local jeweler has the experience to account for variables like the design and width of the ring.
+The width of the ring shank can affect how the ring fits on your finger.
 That's because the thickness of the ring will displace different amounts of flesh.

 How to Measure Your Finger for an Engagement Ring: